merkle-open/generator-nitro/app/templates/project/docs/client-templates.md

 ### Helpers

-Clientside handlebars helpers can be stored as normal JavaScript files in the components folder or in `assets/js`.
+Clientside handlebars helpers can be stored as normal JavaScript files in the patterns folder or in `assets/js`.

-### Using the component one to one
+### Using the pattern one to one

-If you want to use the code of a serverside component unchanged for your clientside template you may use the nitro `component` helper for this.
+If you want to use the code of a serverside pattern unchanged for your clientside template you may use the nitro `pattern` helper for this.

-    {{component 'example'}}
+    {{pattern 'example'}}

 ## Handlebars versions